-If the cause is a tumor or some structure pressing on the nerve, surgery is done to remove the nerve from whatever is pressing on it.
+If the cause is a tumor or some structure pressing on the nerve, surgery is done to remove whatever is pressing on the nerve.
 This can be done for some cases of carpel tunnel syndrome and trigeminal neuralgia.

 Strict control of blood sugar may speed recovery in people with diabetes who develop neuralgia.

 Medications are given to cover up the pain and may include: